-All five state regulations and laws allow companies to claim “trade secrets,” and keep information about certain chemicals from being released to the public.
-Four of the five – Pennsylvania is the outlier – have set up websites where people can read well-by-well chemical information.
+The law allows companies to claim “trade secrets,” and keep information about certain chemicals from being released to the public.